Article 5 VAT (Special Provisions) Order 1995: Same kind of business: Franchises

 On the face of it this would lead one to the view that a TOGC has taken place.
 However this is unlikely to be the case as the franchisor (the seller) and the franchisee (the purchaser) will not normally be carrying on the same kind of business.
+Normally the franchisor’s business is that of granting franchises; the franchisee’s business is selling the goods or services under the terms of the franchise agreement.
 This is illustrated in the case below:

 It is important therefore to find out whether the franchisor has actually operated the business being transferred.
 Where they have, it is capable of being a TOGC.
 Merely the granting of a franchise is not a TOGC.
 The point to remember is that the granting of a franchise is not the same kind of business as making supplies of goods and services under a franchise agreement.

 It is common for the franchisor to own the freehold or head lease from which the franchisee operates as sub-lessee.
 If the franchisee gives up the franchise, the franchisor may “install” another franchisee in the premises.
 In these circumstances you should examine whether the new franchisee is buying the premises, stock or fixtures and fittings from the old franchisee or from the franchisor.
 If it is the latter there has been no continuation of the same kind of business.
 If it is the former, then you need to be satisfied that what is being transferred is a business and that it has not died.
 A TOGC for VAT purposes may be possible in this situation.
 The fact that the permission of the franchisor may be necessary for the assets to be sold does not debar the transaction from being desupplied.